agoragames/vindicia-api/README.md

 * Note that parameters must be specified in the same order as documented in Vindicia's developer documentation.

+## Bugs

+* WebSession class is unsupported as it uses 'initialize' as an API call which is a ruby reserved word

 ## Contributing

 1. Fork it